-There are many different types of virtual instruments available and most of these respond to MIDI controller messages, allowing you to control a variety of parameters from your P-49/61/88 PRO keyboard.
+There are many different types of virtual instruments available and most of these respond to MIDI controller messages, allowing you to control a variety of parameters from your Panda keyboard.
 Please review the manual that came with your software or external gear to see what these controller numbers are.

-2.5.1 Programming the Controls on Your P-49/61/88 PRO
+2.5.1 Programming the Controls on Your Panda

-When programming a physical controller on your P-49/61/88 PRO, the controller that was last used will be the first one selected for programming.
+When programming a physical controller on your Panda, the controller that was last used will be the first one selected for programming.
 To select a different physical controller for programming, the method is: Move the physical controller you wish to program, and press the assignable button.
-User the "+" or "-" button to input the value for the selected controller.
-The numbers are the controllers (The controller value will be displayed when you exit Assign mode).

 When in assign, the LCD displays the following: